-Brief crew on what you expect from them for departure: lines, fenders, etc.
+Brief crew on what you expect from them for departure: lines, fenders, etc. It's also a good idea if they know what you are going to do!

 GETTING UNDERWAY

 All close quarters maneuvering should take place at the upper (flybridge) helm for better visibility.